The Lucey and Lucy Family History Web Site

 The de Lucy link with Diss may be related to the grant of the closely adjacent Honour of Eye to Stephen de Blois in 1113.
 This followed the battle of Tinchebray in 1106, when Henry I confiscated the County of Mortain in France from Count William of Mortain, and also the Honour of Eye, a large lordship previously owned by Robert Malet.
 Stephen probably first visited England in either 1113 or 1115, almost certainly as part of Henry I's court.

-After Richard's death in 1179, the inheritance of the other two parts of the hundred of Diss passed to his daughter Maud, who married Walter FitzRobert.
+After Richard de Lucy's death in 1179, the inheritance of the other two parts of the hundred of Diss passed to his daughter Maud, who married Walter FitzRobert.

 Mystery: Who is the Geoffrey de Lucy or Loiset who fought at Hastings (?) and in 1087, during the vacancy occasioned by the death of Theodwyn, Prior of Ely, became one of the 44 knights who were quartered for five years on the rebellious monks of Ely? (ref: Tabula Eliensis) This Geoffrey afterwards apparently received the Lordship of Disce from Henry I and was guardian of the Kingdom during the visit of the monarch to Normandy in 1112.

-A Geoffrey de Lucy is recorded as monk at Savigny in 1137.
+A Geoffrey de Lucy is recorded as a monk at Savigny Abbey in 1137.
+Savigny Abbey is 10 miles NW if Gorron.
 The family connection with Richard de Lucy is unknown.